GuildCrafts/web-development-js/_goals/69-Simple_Book_Store.md

 - [ ] Test suite can be run with the command `npm test`
 - [ ] All code submissions are peer reviewed via GitHub PR by at least one other member of the team
 - [ ] Master is always in a stable state (tests passing, site functions)
+- [ ] Variables, functions, files, etc. have appropriate and meaningful names.
+- [ ] Functions are small and serve a single purpose
+- [ ] Code uses a linter and there are no linting errors.
+- [ ] Code is well tested and all tests are passing.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).

 ### Stretch